mboehmerm/LVGL-Touch-Display-USB-Mouse/README.md

 |      |       | LED   |       |         | 3.3V           |

 ## Installation

 Details about the installation of the libraries LVGL, TFT_eSPI and LovyanGFX can be found [here](https://github.com/mboehmerm/Touch-Display-ili9341-320x240).

 - [USB_Test_Scan.ino](Arduino/USB_Test_Scan/USB_Test_Scan.ino)
-  - Only used for testing, if there are mouses and keyboards, that work with the library "ESP32-USB-Soft-Host" i used USB_Test_Scan.ino. ( only 2 older mice work, but 3 of 4 keyboards ).
+  - Only used for testing, if there are mice and keyboards, that work with the library "ESP32-USB-Soft-Host".
 Only this library must be installed or copied.
 - [USB_Test_Print.ino](Arduino/USB_Test_Print/USB_Test_Print.ino)
   - More detailed informations are shown in the serial monitor.
     - Which Mouse Button is pressed